 16.1 These terms and conditions shall be governed by and construed in accordance with Scots law and the parties hereby submit to the non-exclusive jurisdiction of the Scottish courts.

 16.2 The Interactive Design Institute make no warranty or guarantee that the website or information available over it complies with laws other than Scots law.

 18.1 Our Student Handbook sets out the conditions which apply to all enrolled students.
 You will be provided with access to the Students Handbook at the start of the course and are required to read it.

 Please note: Students enrolling on University of Hertfordshire courses are required to adhere to the University Regulations, and are bound by their terms.
 By accepting these terms and conditions you consent to the University of Hertfordshire processing your sensitive and personal information in accordance with its data protection policies, including the General Data Protection Regulation, and sharing information with the Higher Education Statistics Agency (HESA), as part of its legal obligations.

-19.1 You can find The Interactive Design Institutes Complaints Procedure in detail at http://www.idesigni.co.uk/complaints-policy
+19.1 You can find The Interactive Design Institutes policies for complaints and academic appeals for University of Hertfordshire Undergraduate and Postgraduate students in detail at https://idesigni.co.uk/complaints-and-academic-appeals-policy/

 Contacting the Interactive Design institute

 20.1 You can contact the Interactive Design Institute by writing to the following address: